-NCLEJ Fights Excessive Fines and Fees
+NCLEJ Challenges Excessive Fines and Fees in Indiana

 On November 25, 2020, as part of our efforts to end excessive fines and fees, NCLEJ and the National ACLU, ACLU of Illinois, Fines and Fees Justice Center, and Shriver Center on Poverty Law submitted an amicus brief to the Seventh Circuit in Grashoff v.
 Payne, in support of Plaintiff-Appellant Susan Grashoff.
 Ms. Grashoff is an unemployed Indiana resident who received a grossly disproportionate penalty for mistakenly failing to report part-time income while receiving unemployment insurance.